flyingcloud-code/cursor-rule-collection/RIPER/RIPER-5_MULTIDIMENSIONAL_THINKING-AGENT_EXECUTION_PROTOCOL.md

 - Strictly following the numbered checklist
 - Marking completed checklist items
 - Making **minor deviation corrections** (see below) during implementation and reporting them clearly
-- Updating the "Task Progress" section after implementation (this is a standard part of the execution process, treated as a built-in step of the plan)
+- Updating the "Task Progress" section in section of the [dev_progress.md] after implementation ( <NOTE>: this is a standard part of the execution process, treated as a built-in step of the plan)

 **Forbidden**:
 - **Any unreported** deviation from the plan